Preparing for a Hospital Stay

-For more information on charges, contact Royal Mail on 03457 777 888 or speak to your local Post Office.
+For more information on charges contact Royal Mail on 03457 777 888 or speak to your local Post Office.

 The Cinnamon Trust

-The Cinnamon Trust is a National charity that can look after your pet while you are in hospital if you are 60 or over or are in the later stages of a terminal illness (Palatine Care).
+The Cinnamon Trust is a National charity that can look after your pet while you are in hospital if you are 60 or over or are in the later stages of a terminal illness (Palliative Care).

-This service is free, but, is limited as the service is dependent on the availability and location of volunteers.
+This service is free but is limited as the service is dependent on the availability and location of volunteers.